meltyourface/blank/posts/Altar-workings/Creating-a-Protection-Circle-for-Altar-Workings/index.md

 **Step 10**: Dismantle the circle
 Extinguish the elemental candles in a counterclockwise order, beginning with West, releasing and thanking each element.
 Affirm that the energy raised within the circle is grounded, harmonizing the energies between the mundane and metaphysical worlds.

-Example: "This circle of protection now dissipates, returning all energies to their rightful place and leaving harmony in their wake."
+**Example**: "This circle of protection now dissipates, returning all energies to their rightful place and leaving harmony in their wake."
 **Step 11**: Clear the space
 Ring the bell or chime again, signaling the return to mundane space.
 Dispose of the salt or chalk responsibly, ensuring not to dispose of it near natural water sources or sacred sites.

-Conclusion:
+**Conclusion**:
 This step-by-step guide provides a comprehensive method for creating a powerful circle of protection specific to altar workings.
 Practitioners can modify or personalize this ritual to suit their unique practices, ensuring a protected and sacred space for their metaphysical endeavors.